God’s Love: New Every Morning (Part 3)

 Room to deny ourselves, a road To bring us daily nearer God.

-Comment: Song of Songs says that little foxes can sneak in and eat grapes in vineyards.9 And little worries and fears can pile up and rob our joy in Jesus.
-Dr. Karl A. Menninger (1893-1990) was an American psychiatrist.
-He was once asked what action he would recommend if a person felt an emotional breakdown coming on.
+Comment: Song of Songs says that little foxes can sneak in and eat grapes in vineyards.9 Likewise, little worries and fears can pile up and rob our joy in Jesus.
+Dr. Karl A. Menninger (1893-1990) was known as “the dean of American psychiatry.”
+He was asked what action he would recommend if a person felt an emotional breakdown coming on.
 Menninger advised, “Lock up your house, go across the railroad tracks, and find someone in need and do something for them.”
+On another occasion, he said, “Love heals people, those who give it, but also those who receive it.”
+In benefiting others, we often come away with a bonus for ourselves.

-Keble’s hymn reminds me of Brother Lawrence (1614-1691) in Paris, who was assigned menial tasks in the monastery’s kitchen.
-It was a noisy place, with multiple people giving him orders.
-Yet God gave him great peace in the midst of his tasks, because he learned to look up to Christ and ask for help.
+Keble’s hymn reminds me of Brother Lawrence (1614-1691) in Paris, who was assigned menial tasks in a monastery’s kitchen.
+It was a noisy place, with many people giving him orders.
+Yet God gave him great peace in the midst of his tasks, because he learned to look up to Christ constantly and ask for help.
 One of Lawrence’s prayers said, “O Lord of pots and pans and things, I am not assigned great things, so make me a better Christian as I prepare meals and wash up the plates.
-Forgive me all my worrying and keep me from grumbling.
-You give food to every creature because your love endures forever.
-Please accept the service that I do.
-I do it unto You.”12 He realized that whether he was bustling around in the kitchen or on his knees praying, he should and could keep up communion with Jesus.
+Forgive me for all my worrying and keep me from grumbling.
+You give food to every creature because Your love endures forever.
+Please accept the services I provide.
+I do them for You.”12 Lawrence realized that whether he was laboring in the kitchen or on his knees praying, he should and could keep up communion with Jesus.
 Lord, make us like that!

-Prayer: Heavenly Father, give us hearts like Christ, readier to serve than be served.
+Heavenly Father, give us hearts like Christ, readier to serve than be served.
 Give us His love and compassion for the underdogs and the unloved, for those who are overlooked and over-stressed.
-Make us more and more like Him who first loved us.
-We pray in Jesus’ name.
+Make us more and more like Jesus, who first loved us and gave Himself for us.
+We pray in His name.
 Amen.